Snoring is a sound made during sleep. It's the sound of the throat vibrating as air flows through it.

-Air should be able to move easily through your mouth, nose, and throat.
-Sometimes, during sleep, air cannot move through these areas easily.
-This poor airflow makes the roof of the mouth vibrate.
-This is what causes the snoring sound.
+Air should move freely through your mouth, nose, and throat.
+Air that doesn't move freely can vibrate the roof of the mouth and cause the snoring sound.
 Smaller airways can lead to louder snoring.
-Airflow may be obstructed by:
+Airflow may be disrupted by:

-The main symptom of snoring is noisy breathing during sleep.
+The main sign of snoring is noisy breathing during sleep.

 If your child is snoring regularly, talk to their doctor.

-You will be asked about your symptoms and medical history.
-A physical exam will be done, especially of the throat, neck, mouth, and nose.
+You will be asked about your symptoms and past health.
+A physical exam will be done.
+Your doctor will check the throat, neck, mouth, and nose.

 American Academy of Otolaryngology—Head and Neck Surgery

 National Heart, Lung, and Blood Institute

 Better Sleep Council Canada

 How to stop snoring.
 Helpguide website.
 Available at: https://www.helpguide.org/articles/sleep/snoring-tips-to-help-you-and-your-partner-sleep-better.htm.
 Accessed September 25, 2020.